Lawn Watering Tips

 Install a rain gauge or a weather app to track past and future rain.

 Check for lawn pests as their damage to the lawn roots can appear as a dry lawn.
-Pests such as African Black Beetle may damage your roots in Spring.
+Pests such as African Black Beetle may damage your lawn's roots in Spring.

 Hydrophobic (water repellent) soils can be very common and may develop after hot weather or periods of low rainfall.
 If an area is patchy compared to the rest of your lawn, water this area thoroughly, dig a hole, if it stays dry you need to apply a wetting agent like Munns Professional Smart Wetter.